verd1c/ctf-writeups/TSJ/reverse/javascript-vm/README.md

 ...
 ```

 The full disassembled file is too big so I've included it as a file.
 I've also included my python disassembler both as a file and at the end of this README.
-Let's look at the disassembled pieces that are useful to us:
+Let's look at the disassembled pieces that are useful to us...

 ## Discovering Calls